For better separation between Content artifacts from different use cases and Partners we use a directory structure called

 You may choose to show the pack author image such that it will be displayed in the marketplace under the PUBLISHER section when viewing the pack details.
 The image should be saved in the pack root level (i.e. content/packs/MyPackName/Author_image.png), make sure to stick with this file name for the image to appear.
 The image size should be up to 4kb and in the dimensions of 120x50.

-In case file does not exist, the pack author will be displayed in text.
+In case file does not exist, the pack author name will be displayed in text.

 If you are contributing to an existing pack, you can add a CONTRIBUTORS.md file to the pack and list yourself as a contributor for the pack.
 The file's content will appear in the pack README in XSOAR Marketplace.